 The Suitability in Annuity Transactions Model Regulation (#275) was adopted in 2006.
 Previously, this model was known as the Senior Protection in Annuity Transactions Model Regulation.
 The 2006 amendments to the previous model removed all references to "senior."
 The model has been adopted in some states in various forms.
 Model #275 was revised in 2010 to include new provisions regarding insurer supervision and monitoring of annuity recommendations and continuing education and training requirements for producers.
-While the previous version of the model imposed a duty on insurers and producers, or the entities they subcontract with, the revised model places the responsibility of supervision and monitoring on the insurer.
-The language of the revised model provides that an insurer's issuance of an annuity shall be reasonable under all the circumstances actually known to the insurer at the time the annuity is issued.
+While the previous version of the model places the responsibility of supervision and monitoring on the insurer with the revised model places the responsibility of supervision and annuity shall be reasonable under all the circumstances actually known to the insurer at the time the annuity is issued.
 The model was also updated to include a revised definition of annuity, a definition of "replacement" and provisions expanding the scope of the model to include replacement of annuity products.

 The Suitability in Annuity Transactions Model Regulation (#275) was adopted in 2020.
-But it was initially adopted in 2006, and revised in 2010, and was a successor to the Senior Protection in Annuity Transactions Model Regulation.
+But it and was initially adopted in 2006, and revised in 2010, and was a successor to the Senior Protection in Annuity Transactions Model Regulation.
 The 2006 amendments to the previous model removed all references to seniors among other improvements.
 Variations of the 2020 model have been adopted in some jurisdictions.
-Section 989J of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") specifically refers to this model regulation as the "Suitability in Annuity Transactions Model Regulation."
-Section 989J of the Dodd-Frank Act confirmed this exemption of certain annuities from the Securities Act of 1933 and confirmed state regulatory authority.
+Section 9891 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") specifically refers to this model regulation as the "Suitability in Annuity Transactions Model Regulation."
+Section 989J of the Dodd-Frank Vall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") specifically refers to this model regulation as the "Suitability in Annuity Transactions Model Regulation."
+Section 989J of the Dodd-Frank Act confirmed the this exemption of certain annuities from the Securities Act of 1933 and confirmed state regulatory authority.
 This model also specifically identifies annuities which are exempt.
-This regulation is a successor regulation that exceeds the requirements of the 2010 model regulation.
+This regulation is a successor regulation that Model #275 exceeds the requirements of the 2010 model regulation.
 Examiners should reference their own jurisdiction's versions and adjust review standards accordingly.

-The 2020 version of Model #275 requires producers to act in the best interest of consumers when making a sale or recommendation of an annuity and requires insurers to maintain a system of supervision, and the model lays out specific steps that are required to meet that best interest standard.
-Provisions of the model set forth duties for insurers and producers and indicate insurers are responsible for compliance with the regulation.
-The model also indicates the commissioner may order corrective action be taken by the insurer, producer, general agency, contracting agency or independent agency.
+The 2020 version of Model #275 requires producers to act in the best interest of consumers when making a sale or recommendation of an annuity and-requires insurers to maintain a system of supervision, and the model lays out specific steps that are required to meet that best interest standard.
+Provisions of the model set forth duties for insurers and producers and indicatestates insurers are responsible for compliance with the regulation.
+The model also indicatesprovides the commissioner may order corrective action be taken by the insurer, producer, general agency, contracting agency or independent agency.
 Because of the different types of requirements, review standards are designed separately for examination of insurers and producers.

-Licensees are required to maintain, or be able to make available to the commissioner, records of the information required in Model #275 that are collected from the consumer, disclosures made to the consumer, including summaries of oral disclosures and other information used in making the recommendations that were the basis for insurance transactions for state-specific numbers of years after the insurance transaction is completed by the insurer.
+Licensees are required to maintain, or be able to make available to the commissioner, records of the information required in Model #275.
+These include materials that are collected from the consumer, disclosures made to the consumer, including summaries of oral disclosures and other information used in making the recommendations that were the basis for insurance transactions for state-specific numbers of years after the insurance transaction is completed by the insurer.
 An insurer is permitted, but shall not be required, to maintain documentation on behalf of a producer.
 Records required to be maintained by this regulation may be maintained in paper, photographic, micro-process, magnetic, mechanical, or electronic media or by any process that accurately reproduces the actual document.